 Hanging drop preparation. (a) From the examined bacterial culture (b) prepare a weak suspension in a drop of water in the centre of a cover slip. (c) Put the glass slide with the hollow depression upside down over the cover slip preparation so that the drop of culture is in the centre of the depression, and then quickly turn it over.
+Object of study, test organisms:

-- Pseudomonas aeruginosa 16-24-hour slant culture - Proteus vulgaris 16-24-hour slant culture • - Staphylococcus aureus 16-24-hour slant culture • - unknown bacterial strain slant culture
+- Pseudomonas aeruginosa 16-24-hour slant culture - Proteus vulgaris 16-24-hour slant culture - Staphylococcus aureus 16-24-hour slant culture - unknown bacterial strain slant culture